ebylaska/TinyArrows/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/ebylaska/TinyArrows/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ebylaska/TinyArrows/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-# EMSL Arrows - Evolution of Chemical and Materials Computation
+# TinyArrows (A Tiny version of EMSL Arrows) -  Evolution of Chemical and Materials Computation

 We would like thank the DOD SERDP program and the DOE OS OBER EMSL project for providing support that helped with the initial development